emckenna/bundle-blog/README.md

 I'll still need to bundle up the changes from these repos and move them back to the restricted space, but that is expected behavior.
 I guess the lesson to really learn here is that if you are using an established piece of software and your use of it is making your job harder, you are using the tool incorrectly (trust your instincts), or there is something better. ;)

+## Example
-find a place to work, i'm going to use /tmp cd /tmp
+    // find a place to work, i'm going to use /tmp cd /tmp
+    // Clone the repo
     git clone https://github.com/emckenna/bundle-blog.git -b example true-origin
+    // create the initial bundle
     git --git-dir=true-origin/.git bundle create tru-orig.bundle example

-git clone --bare /tmp/eric/tru-orig.bundle -b example /tmp/remote/example-bare-clone
+    // create our bare repository from the initial bundle @@ git clone --bare /tmp/eric/tru-orig.bundle -b example /tmp/remote/example-bare-clone

-** if you already cloned, you can set as bare repository with 'git config --bol core.bare true' and then remove all files leaving the .git directory. by you will also need to specifiy the .git folder if using --git-dir option e.g. /tmp/remote/example-bare-clone/.git cd remote git clone example-bare-clone/ example-clone cd example-clone edit README.md git add README.md git commit -m 'a commit to bundle' git push origin example
+    // our simulated remote environment
+    cd remote
+    git clone example-bare-clone/ example-clone
+    cd example-clone
+    // edit README.md
+    git add README.md
+    git commit -m 'a commit to bundle' git push origin example

     git log --oneline -5  // to see your commits

--- now we need to package up and move the commits to the true-origin
+    // now we need to package up and move the commits to the true-origin cd /tmp/remote

-cd /tmp/remote
     git --git-dir=example-bare-clone bundle create commits.bundle example

-// back to our origin repository cd /tmp/true-origin git pull /tmp/remote/commits.bundle example:example
+    // back to our origin repository
+    cd /tmp/true-origin
+    git pull /tmp/remote/commits.bundle example:example

     git log --oneline -5 // to see last commits git status //shows that we have stuff to push

     git push origin example

+@@ if you already cloned, you can set as bare repository with 'git config --bol core.bare true' and then remove all files leaving the .git directory. by you will also need to specifiy the .git folder if using --git-dir option e.g. /tmp/remote/example-bare-clone/.git